 - It isn’t always possible to skip elements that are repeated across all our web pages.
 We don’t always use a clear heading structure on our pages.
 This doesn’t meet criterion 2.4.1 (bypass blocks).

 - Our pages don’t always have descriptive and informative titles.
 This doesn’t meet criterion 2.4.2 (page titled).

 - The navigation order of links, form elements and similar parts of our webpages isn’t always logical and intuitive.
+For example, on the main University website in some browsers the keyboard focus tabs onto the cookie banner last.
+The cookie banner also covers content for the user making it difficult to access links.
 This doesn’t meet criterion 2.4.3 (focus order).

 - The purpose of each link isn’t always clear from the text or its context alone.
 It isn’t always easy to distinguish similar text items that link to different pages.
 This doesn’t meet criterion 2.4.4 (link purpose – in context).

 - There isn’t always more than one way to reach other important pages on our site.
 We don’t always have two links to a list of related pages or table of contents, our site map, our site search, and a list of all our available web pages.
 This doesn’t meet criterion 2.4.5 (multiple ways).

 - Our page headings and form labels aren’t always informative, and sometimes more than one label has the same name.
 This doesn’t meet criterion 2.4.6 (headings and labels).

 - It isn’t always clear which element of the page has the current keyboard focus.
 For example, on the main University website the cookie banner covers some content for the user when it gains focus making it difficult to access links.
 This doesn’t meet criterion 2.4.7 (focus visible).